mkudija/mkudija.github.io/reading-notes/_md/2018-05-29-Why Liberalism Failed.md

 ## Conclusion - Liberty After Liberalism
 - two possible ends of liberalism (180-181):
   - liberal order by fiat, and an all-encompassing state run by a select few
-  - the replacement of liberalism with something else, potentially much worse, authoritatian, etc.
+  - the replacement of liberalism with something else, potentially much worse, authoritarian, etc.
 - Deneen proposes a tentative sketch of an alternative (182-183):
   - You can't just go back: Acknowledge what liberalism has achieved but also its limitations
   - Outgrow ideology and focus on culture and community
   - Develop a better theory of politics and society
 - good quote about stay at home mom's on 187

--
+---
+Created: 2018-05-29
+Updated: <%+ tp.file.last_modified_date("YYYY-MM-DD") %>